postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![Modal](https://assets.postman.com/postman-docs/privNetwork2AddNetwork.png)

-> The APIs that you add to the private API network reflect the latest state of the API in your team workspace.
+> The APIs that you add to the Private API Network reflect the latest state of the API in your team workspace.
 In other words, changes made to the API in the workspace will be reflected in the network in real time.

-The API will immediately be visible in your team's [private API network](https://go.postman.co/network/private).
+The API will immediately be visible in your team's [Private API Network](https://go.postman.co/network/private).
 From the listing, you can edit the network listing or remove the API from the network.

 ![Listed APIs](https://assets.postman.com/postman-docs/privNetworkEditListing.png)

-You can also add an API to your team's private API network from the Postman app.
+You can also add an API to your team's Private API Network from the Postman app.
 Go to the [API Builder](/docs/postman/design-and-develop-apis/the-api-workflow/) via **APIs** in the left sidebar.
 Select an API, and see a high-level description on the first tab **Overview**.
 You can add and edit your network listing next to the version details on the right.

 ![Add from app](https://assets.postman.com/postman-docs/privNetworkInAppAdd.png)